-The cause is unknown, although it is most likely due to dysfunction of neural cardiorespiratory control mechanisms.
+The cause of SIDS is unknown, although it is most likely due to dysfunction of neural cardiorespiratory control mechanisms.
 The dysfunction may be intermittent or transient, and multiple mechanisms are probably involved.
-Factors that may be involved are the infant having a poor sleep arousal mechanism, an inability to detect elevated CO 2 levels in the blood, or a cardiac channelopathy that affects heart rhythm.
+Factors that may be involved are the infant having a poor sleep arousal mechanism, an inability to detect elevated CO2 levels in the blood, or a cardiac channelopathy that affects heart rhythm.

-Other risk factors ( see Risk Factors for Sudden Infant Death Syndrome) include old or unsafe cribs, soft bedding (eg, lamb’s wool), waterbed mattresses, bed-sharing (see Sleeping in Infants and Children) with a parent/caregiver, smoking in the home, and an overheated environment.
+Other risk factors ( see Table: Risk Factors for Sudden Infant Death Syndrome Risk Factors for Sudden Infant Death Syndrome ) include old or unsafe cribs, soft bedding (eg, lamb’s wool), waterbed mattresses, bed-sharing Sleeping in Infants and Children with a parent/caregiver, smoking in the home, and an overheated environment.
 Siblings of infants who die of SIDS are 5 times more likely to die of SIDS; it is not clear whether this is related to genetics or environment (including possible abuse by the affected infant's family).

 Many risk factors for SIDS apply to non-SIDS infant deaths as well.